Yerliane Moreno

-Yerliane Glamar Moreno Hernández (born 13 October 2000) is a Venezuelan professional footballer who plays as a midfielder for Spanish Liga F club UD Granadilla Tenerife and the Venezuela women's national team.
+Yerliane Glamar Moreno Hernández (born 13 October 2000) is a Venezuelan professional footballer who plays as a midfielder for Spanish Liga F club UD Tenerife and the Venezuela women's national team.

 International career

 Moreno represented Venezuela at the 2016 South American U-17 Women's Championship and the 2016 FIFA U-17 Women's World Cup.
 At senior level, she played the 2018 Central American and Caribbean Games.